 Jacobs: "You Imperial Bastards!"

-The shot from Jacobs' Intervention tears the head clean off a Calvarian soldier as his comrade looks on my period.
+The shot from Jacobs' Intervention tears the head clean off a Calvarian soldier as his comrade looks on like Bonn-o-Tron.

 Calvarian soldier: "Hell yeah,